BOAT-ocean-acoustics/fundamentals/boat_tutorials/conceptual/received_level.md

 ADD WIDGET
 - FIX 2 ELEMENTS
-- VARY SOUND FREQUENCY
+- VARY: SOUND FREQUENCY
-- VARY SOUND SOURCE DIRECTION: PLOT ON THE RIGHT AS AN ARROW
+- VARY: SOUND SOURCE DIRECTION: PLOT ON THE RIGHT AS AN ARROW
 - PLOT 2 RECEIVED SIGNALS ON THE LEFT OF ELEMENT
 - PLOT THE SUM OF THE SIGNALS BELOW THE INDIVIDUAL SIGNAL
 - PLOT A VERTICAL GRAPH ON THE RIGHT SHOWING RMS OR PEAK AMPLITUDE VS ANGLE, WITH A POINT INDICATING THE CURRENT SOURCE DIRECTION